Peter Courtney Minto Island Bridge

 Annie Gorski 503.540.2480

 Design & Permitting: OBEC Consulting Engineers was hired, through a competitive process, to complete the bridge design, perform needed studies, and apply for permits.
 Initial surveying, site investigations, and conceptual design of the bridge and trail were completed in 2012.
 The next phase, 60 percent design, concluded in April 2013.
-In June the City Council and Urban Renewal Agency granted authority to proceed with final design and submit the required permits.
+In June 2013, the City Council and Urban Renewal Agency granted authority to proceed with final design and submit the required permits.
 In March 2014 the project reached 100 percent design and the final phase of permitting.
 In August 2014 permitting was complete.

 Bridge and Trail Conceptual Designs